 I examined her anguished face.
 “I saw you have two little boys, and I know they love you so much and I know how much it would hurt them if you weren’t around,” I implored.
 My heart ached for her.
 I asked her if she had considered pursuing protection from the police and seeking counselling.
 She replied that she hadn’t.

 Michelle told the woman how her own mother had killed herself and how it deeply hurt her.
 The woman listened intently and said she would like to seek help.

 Once again, the woman peered at me through makeup-smeared eyes.
 “I don’t remember how I got here.
 I don’t remember driving.”

-I looked up again at her vehicle and noticed how perfectly parked it was.
+Looking up again at her vehicle, I noticed how perfectly parked it was.
 I was speechless.

 A few minutes later, the mother’s car hurtled into the gas station.
 We talked to the mother, and she told us she knew about the situation but was not aware of the degree of pain her daughter was carrying.
 She thanked us and drove her daughter back home in her daughter’s vehicle after parking her own down the street.

 Ten minutes later, a state trooper in a crisp uniform arrived and asked all of us questions.
 He expressed gratitude for our help in ensuring she got home safely and for calling in a drunk driver.
 Then the state trooper left, and Cody and I hopped into the car.
 It started without a hitch, letting out its steadfast purr.
 Overwhelmed, we drove back home.

 I know God broke our vehicle and guided that woman to the gas station.
 How miraculously every detail lined up can only be proof of His work.
 Though we never celebrated our anniversary, my boyfriend and I agree that God had a much better plan that day.

 “Give thanks in all circumstances; for this is God’s will for you in Christ Jesus.” – 1 Thessalonians 5:18